aigamedev/resistance/README.rst

 Interactive Play on IRC
 -----------------------

+If you want to interact with your bot for fun or testing, you can do this via Internet Relay Chat and the two scripts called ``client.py`` (to launch your bot) and ``master.py`` (to coordinate games).

 Running interactive text-based games requires some dependencies, in particular for networking and IRC connection::
     > pip install twisted